 He has performed in theatres all over Texas and New York City and performs regularly with Essential Voices USA and the New York Pops at Carnegie Hall.
 He is the founder and artistic director of Lone Star Theatre Company, dedicated to promoting works by Texas playwrights and musicians.

 As a lyricist and song-writer Davila has written over a hundred songs.
-He is currently working on the musicals FUCKING BEAUTIFUL with composer Sean Havrilla, CORNER GIRL: THE MUSICAL with Tara Fike, and just completed a massive song-writing project called 52 Songs.
+In 2012 he completed a massive song-writing project called 52 Songs where he wrote one song a week for an entire year and blogged about the journey which led to four sold-out concerts at the Laurie Beechman Theatre, the Triad, the Underground, and The West End Lounge.
+He is currently working on the musicals VOX POP with Mark Andrew Garner, FUCKING BEAUTIFUL with composer Sean Havrilla, and CORNER GIRL: THE MUSICAL with Tara Fike.
 His song cycle TALES FROM HIGHWAY 281 was presented at Intar Theatre’s Roots & New Music festival in November 2012.
 He is a 2012 Primary Stages Rockwell Scholar.